ehn-dcc-development/eu-dcc-business-rules/certlogic/specification/README.md

 Allowed falsy values are: `false`, `null`, the empty string (`""`), the zero integer (`0`), the empty array (`[]`), and the empty object (`{}`).
 Allowed truthy values are: `true`, any non-empty string (meaning: length > 0), any non-zero integer, any non-empty array, and any object with at least one key-value-pair.

+Truthy and falsy are disjoint notions: no value can be both truthy and falsy.
-Truthy and falsy are not mutually exclusive: values exist which are neither truthy, nor falsy.
+Values exist which are neither truthy, nor falsy.
 The reason to do this is that JsonLogic has a notion of truthy/falsy that differs from the usual JavaScript one, precisely to aid in cross-platform adoption.
 CertLogic restricts this notion even further to avoid confusion, or unjust reliance on behaviour that's perceived as “common” but isn't (cross-platform).